DavisJP/OpenWeatherMapApp/README.md

 ### Configuration ###

-- This project requires Android Studio 4.1 or above
+- This project was build with Android Studio Koala (2024.1.1)
-- Build with target SDK 30 and minimum API 19 (KitKat)
+- It targets SDK 34 and minimum API 21 (Lollipop)

 ### What could be done with more time ###